BillyFifield/CS361-Space-Center/README.md

 The application in Flask and uses APIs from NASA, RocketLive, and a countryflag API.
 The application also features two different microservices.
 The first microservice returns the image source of the flag of the country where the launch is taking place.
-The second microservice is a Wikipedia scraper that gets a image and information about the space craft being launched.
+The second microservice is a Wikipedia scraper that gets images and information about the space craft being launched.

 To run this application, the following will need to be installed: